vicimikul/monkets-docs/docs/Roadmap.md

 We are actively working on improving our platform and adding new features.
 Here is a list of the features we are working on:

-- Improved analytics and visualizations
-- Telegram bot for notifications
-- Smart wallet support
-- Telegram mini app for trading
+- bonding curve customization
+- in-house DEX
+- post graduation mechanisms
+    - LP management farming
+    - rebase tokens
+    - v4 hooks